BLOG

 A good marketing email ≠ a good cold email.

-Good subjects should not be selfish
+4. Good subject lines should not be selfish

-The best subject lines are unselfish (same for the email body copy).
+The best cold email subject lines are unselfish (same for the email body copy).
 What do we mean by this?
 Sorry to disappoint, but your prospect doesn’t care about your company’s name, awards, or achievements.
 So why do we keep using them in prospecting emails?

 Guess what.
 You’re not the hero in your buyer’s journey, so don’t act like one in the subject of your outbound messaging.

-Good subjects should be something you would open
+5. Every cold email should be something you would open

 Before you hit send, simply read the subject out loud.
-Ask yourself, “If this came up on my phone as a notification or as an unread email in my inbox, would I stop what I am doing to read it and reply?
+Ask yourself, “If this came up on my phone as a notification or as an unread email in my inbox, would I stop what I am doing to read it and reply?".

 To take things a step further, use a text-to-speech reader to have your computer read your subject line out loud.
 You might get a different perspective on it by hearing it read out loud.